Sharangha/Sharangha/README.md

 - 👋 Hi, I’m @Sharangha
 - 👀 I’m interested in machine learning and exploring tech
-- 🌱 I’m currently in Kiit 3rd year
+- 🌱 I’m currently in Kiit 4th year
-- 💞️ I’m looking to collaborate on any projects related with IOT or ML
+- 💞️ I’m looking to collaborate on any projects related with Deep Learning or Machine Learning
 - 📫  reach me from kushanapr12@gmail.com

 <!---